University of Vermont Goldwater Scholarship Award Winners:

 Three years ago, UVM's Honors College launched a university-wide outreach effort to encourage students to compete for national and international awards and to support and mentor them during the application process.

 "They definitely got the word out," Koenemann said.
 Once he expressed interest, Koenemann was assigned a supportive faculty mentor who spent months helping him hone his application.

-Laura Balzer, a senior Honors College student from California, has been named a 2007 Goldwater Scholar.
+Laura Balzer, a junior Honors College student from California, has been named a 2007 Goldwater Scholar.
 Laura is majoring in applied mathematics, with minors in chemistry and statistics, and, as she says, a sprinkling of Spanish.
 One of 300 students selected from 1500 highly qualified nominees throughout the US for the award, Laura joins an even more select group of 28 mathematics scholars chosen this year.
 The Barry M. Goldwater Scholarship addresses current and future shortages of highly qualified mathematicians, scientists, and engineers, by supporting the education of outstanding individuals with up to $7,500 per year for educational expenses to sophomores and juniors who intend to pursue careers in mathematics, natural sciences or engineering.

 In the summer of 2006, Laura spent five weeks volunteering in a service-learning program in Guayaquil, Ecuador, working mainly with children, where she experienced first hand the devastating effects of poverty upon the health of the children in her care.
 Her awareness of "how fragile life is" changed her career plans.
 Previously considering becoming a doctor, she decided to combine her love for mathematics with her passion for helping people.
 With the guidance of Dr. Daniel Bentil, an associate professor of Mathematics in the College of Engineering and Mathematical Sciences, Laura recognized how mathematics could be used to solve health care problems.